Subscribe To This Site

 How to grow rosemary in your garden

 Obtain your plant(s) from a reputable source.
 You want to start with a strong, disease-free plant.
-You can also grow your own rosemary plant direct from cuttings (see here for how to grow rosemary from cuttings) if you want to keep costs down.
-You will need to be patient as it will be a couple of years before a cutting grows to a useful size.
+You can also grow your own rosemary plant direct from cuttings if you want to keep costs down - see below for details.
+You will need to be patient as it will be a couple of years or more before a cutting grows to a useful size.

 How to grow rosemary: